lavie/runlike/README.md

                                        print container ID
-      --device list                    Add a host device to the container --dns list                       Set custom DNS servers -e, --env list                       Set environment variables
+      --device list                    Add a host device to the container --dns list                       Set custom DNS servers
+      --entrypoint string              Overwrite the default ENTRYPOINT
+                                       of the image
+  -e, --env list                       Set environment variables
       --expose list                    Expose a port or a range of ports -h, --hostname string                Container host name